techbuilddotgg/company-hub/README.md

 - **Agile Task Board**: Tasks can be managed on an agile task board, providing a flexible and collaborative environment for teams to track and prioritize their work.

+- **GitHub Integration**: The application features seamless integration with GitHub.
+When a user creates a branch for a specific task, the corresponding ticket is automatically moved to the "Doing" column on the agile task board.
+As work progresses and the branch is eventually merged back into the main codebase, the ticket is automatically moved to the "Done" column, indicating completion.
+This integration ensures that task status on the task board accurately reflects the progress of code development and streamlines the workflow for teams working on software projects.

 - **Internal Knowledge Base**: The application incorporates an internal knowledge base.
 It enables users to publish and search for internal problems and knowledge, fostering knowledge sharing and efficient problem resolution.